 The Conservancy facilitates opportunities for non-sailors to enjoy the Harbour by boat.
 It operates Solar Heritage, a solar powered catamaran, with space for up to 50 passengers.
-The vessel takes trips around Chichester Harbour all year round, with commentary from experienced guides about the importance of the Area of Outstanding Natural Beauty.
+The vessel takes trips around Chichester Harbour all year round, with commentary from experienced guides about the importance of the National Landscape.
 Solar Heritage has also been adapted for wheelchair users.
-The engines are virtually silent, so as she glides along, passengers can admire the view and the habitats and birdlife that help make Chichester Harbour so special.
+The engines are virtually silent, so when gliding along, passengers can admire the view and the habitats and birdlife that help make Chichester Harbour so special.